adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 Slowly, more coffee-related items began to add themselves to the sugar packet set, which are a creamer from another RLE Coffee Hour, a K-cup from the RLE 6th floor office in 36-647.
 Now, the coffee items travel as a unit from one Atomic Baddie to the next.

 **Helmet of Lobby 7** - *See [Monday Prayer at 6](#monday-prayer-at-6)*.
 While the optimized distance from the student lab office to Prayer is outside, conditions are not ideal for traversal in the winter time.
-To avoid the not sexy weather, a path can be taken between 36-616 and Prayer via 36 → 34
+To avoid the not sexy weather, a path can be taken between 36-616 and Prayer via 36 → 34 → 38 → 39 → 37 → 35 → 33 → 9 → Lobby 7 → W11.
+Along this path is an advertisement of a helmet  [image needed]

-**Monday Prayer at 6** -
+**Monday Prayer at 6** - W11.

 **Muffin Monday** -